This information was last updated on October 22 2020

 The government will look at your adjusted gross income on your 2019 tax return in determining your eligibility for a stimulus check.
 If you have not filed your 2019 tax return, they will look at your 2018 tax return.
 You can find your adjusted gross income on line 8b of your Form 1040.
 If you are supposed to file 2018 or 2019 taxes and have not yet done so, you should file a 2019 return as soon as possible.
 If you do not, you may lose your ability to earn a stimulus check.

-If you are not usually required to file because your income is too low or for any other reason, be sure to enter your payment information via the IRS “Non-Filer” application.
+If you are not usually required to file because your income is too low or for any other reason, be sure to enter your payment information via the IRS “Non-Filer” application by October 15, 2020 in order to receive payment in 2020.

 - $99,000 if your filing status was single, or you are married and filed separately.